katrinio/roll/docs/glossary.md

 The user only enters what can't be figured out automatically.
 Everything else comes from the filesystem or is computed.

+## Language

+UI language stored in the global config.
+Use `rl config lang` to inspect it and `rl config lang EN` / `rl config lang RU` to change it.

 Code, tests, and CI — see [docs/development.md](development.md).